tayloryoung6396/RobocupProtocol/README.md

 ```

 ## Running
-There are two binaries that are built `encode_base` and `encode_extended`.
+There are four binaries that are built `encode_base`, `encode_extended`, `decode_base`, and `decode_extended`.

-`encode_base` will create a message conforming to the official standard and save it to a file named `base_message.pb`.
+`encode_base` will create a message using the official message protocol and save it to a file named `base_message.pb`.

-If a file named `extended_message.pb` exists it will open that file and try to parse it using the official message format, and it will then print its contents to the screen.
+`encode_extended` will create a message using the extended message protocol and save it to a file named `extended_message.pb`.

-`encode_extended` will create a message with non-standard information in it and save it to a file named `extended_message.pb`.
+`decode_base` will take a file as an argument and will decode that file using the official message protocol and print it to the screen in a json format.

-If a file named `base_message.pb` exists it will open that file and try to parse it using the extended message format, and it will then print its contents to the screen.
+`decode_extended` will take a file as an argument and will decode that file using the extended message protocol and print it to the screen in a json format.